-For bulk orders ZN never purchases virgin cardboard boxes.
+For bulk orders we never purchase virgin cardboard boxes.
 We simply reuse boxes we've been sent ourselves from our various suppliers, and appreciate when our suppliers do this too - we once had an order delivered in an old Corn Flakes box!
 We use recyclable paper tape to seal them, and our postage labels are thermal printed, so no nasty inks there either!

 Wherever possible we ask suppliers to deliver to us in plastic free packaging.
-If this isn't possible, we separate all our waste in to different recycling groups using specific bins in our workshop and office, and recycle it through our local council.
+If this isn't possible, we separate all our waste in to different recycling groups using specific bins in our workshop and office, and recycle it.
 Because of this policy we divert the vast majority of our waste from landfill.
 Any returned/damaged garments that can't be sold are either worn by us for work, used as print samples for potential customers, or donated to charity.

 One of the most regularly used items in our workshop was parchment paper which is used to prevent ink transfer when printing designs on to garments.
 Traditionally this is coated in a waxy chemical to make it non-stick, which makes it very difficult to recycle, and this made up the vast majority of our landfill-bound waste.
-We scoured the internet to find an eco-friendly alternative and found one, made from FSC certified trees, chemical free and best of all - compostable!
-We now use this or reusable teflon sheets for all prints, reducing our waste even further.
+We scoured the internet to find an eco-friendly alternative, and found one!
+It's made from FSC certified trees, chemical free and best of all - it's compostable!

 Not only do we offer free educational talks on the environmental impact of the clothing industry and regularly post about the same on our social media pages, but we also are constantly learning within the company.
 We often visit and speak at sustainability conferences all over the country.